-Forward assist - To enhance the AR-15’s reliability, the forward assist was added to the upper receiver.
-If for whatever reason your bolt isn’t operating properly and won’t close all the way, the forward assist should help make sure it goes back into place.
+- Forward assist - To enhance the AR-15’s reliability, the forward assist was added to the upper receiver.
+If for whatever reason your bolt isn’t operating properly and won’t close all the way, the forward assist should help make sure it goes back into battery.
 But not all riflemen find forward assists completely necessary.
 Some believe the component doesn’t offer that much additional functionality, while others view it as unnecessary cosmetic preference.
 On the other hand, there are plenty of gun owners who enjoy its dependability.

-- Rail system and handguard - With all of the firing you do on the range, the barrel of your rifle can get hot very quickly.
+- Rail system or handguard - With all of the firing you do on the range, the barrel of your rifle can get hot very quickly.
 One of the primary uses of rail systems and handguards is to protect your hand from this heat so you can enjoy a comfortable shooting experience.
-Rail systems and handguards are the places that allow for AR-15 parts and accessories such as lasers, flashlights, optics, grips, sights and bi-pods.
+Rail systems and handguards are the places that allow for AR-15 parts and accessories such as lasers, flashlights, optics, grips, sights, and bi-pods.
 This means you can customize your rifle accordingly.
 Like any other AR-15 component, rail systems and handguards come in all shapes and sizes.
-It’s important to keep in mind that the length of the equipment’s forend is directly related to the length of the gas system you choose for your barrel: pistol length, carbine length, mid-length or rifle length.
+It’s important to keep in mind that the length of the equipment’s forend is directly related to the length of the gas system you choose for your barrel: pistol length, carbine length, mid-length, or rifle length.

 You’ll have to close the ejection port cover on your own, but it will also open up on its own when the bolt carrier group moves to the back.

 There are a whole lot of components that enhance your shooting experience that live on your rifle’s muzzle.
 There are there main categories of muzzle devices on the market: compensators, muzzle brakes, and flash hiders.

-- Compensators - Compensators help prevent muzzle climb, ensuring the accuracy of your shots.
+- Compensators - Compensators help prevent muzzle climb, ensuring the accuracy of your follow-up shots.
 AR-15 compensators vent gases from the barrel upward and out, keeping your rifle straight as it counters muzzle climb when firing rapidly.